-Feel free to ask friends or family members for constructive feedback, specifically if the tone and voice sound like you; they know you better than anyone.
-If they feel the essays do not capture who you are, how you live, what you believe, and what you aspire to do, then surely we will be unable to recognize what is most distinctive about you.
+Feel free to ask friends or family members for constructive feedback — specifically if the tone and voice sound like you.
+Your family and friends know you better than anyone.
+If they think the essays do not capture who you are, how you live, what you believe, and what you aspire to do, then surely we will be unable to recognize what is most distinctive about you.

 Feedback Vs. Coaching

-Appropriate feedback occurs when others review your completed application once or twice and apprise you of omissions, errors, or inaccuracies that you later correct or address.
+Appropriate feedback occurs when others review your completed application — perhaps once or twice — and apprise you of omissions, errors, or inaccuracies that you later correct or address.
 After editing is complete, your thoughts, voice, and style remain intact.
-Inappropriate coaching occurs when you allow others to change your application for you and, as a result, your application or self-presentation is not authentic.
+Inappropriate coaching occurs when you allow others to craft your application for you and, as a result, your application or self-presentation is not authentic.

-It is improper and a violation of the terms of this application process to have someone else write any part of your Stanford MBA Program application.
+It is improper and a violation of the terms of this application process to have someone else write your essays.
 Such behavior will result in denial of your application or withdrawal of your offer of admission.